retaildevcrews/helium/README.md

 # select the Azure account
 az account set -s {subscription name or Id}

+## TODO - need to move this as you only run the az account set if you have multiple subs
+## TODO - we try not to have to edit a command - you should be able to get the sub from az account show
+## TODO - He_Sub needs to be an "eval" as we don't store IDs in env vars / disk
 export He_Sub=$(az account show --subscription {subscription name or Id} --output tsv |awk '{print $3}')

 ```